trudi-group/isds/sites/bitcoin_book/src/pages/layers/consensus.md

 - Use of [Proof-of-Work](consensus/pow) (an extremely energy-intensive lottery) for determining who will get to propose (or *mine*) the next block.
-- Use of the *longest chain rule* for determining the true blockchain whenever there are multiple options, for example in the event of *forks*.
+- Use of the *longest chain rule* for determining the true blockchain whenever there are multiple options, for example in the event of a *fork*.

 The specifics are a bit complex - we hide them behind a spinning wheel and a magic button here!
 Click on the button to cause a random node to "win the lottery" and mine a block.